6i-software/vba-monologger/docs/src/under-the-hood/log-record.md

 ### Randomize a log record for testing

-This VBA code is designed to generates random log records with varying levels of severity, log context, and extra metadata.
+Here's an example to generate random log records with varying levels of severity, log context, and extra metadata.
 It's designed to simulate realistic log entries for testing and debugging purposes in the VBA Monologger system.

 ``` vbscript
 '@Description("To generate a random LogRecord")